 - Refrigerators larger than 4.6 cubic feet are prohibited.

-- Fines, restitution, and immediate removal will be imposed for any of the following: smoking within a housing facility, failure to evacuate during fire alarms, activating false alarms in residence halls, propping open fire doors, creating a fire hazard, malicious burning, or tampering with fire equipment (fire extinguishers, plastic ties securing valves, fire alarm pull stations, smoke detectors, fire hose connections, sprinkler heads, sprinkler pipes, hoses, connections, valves, emergency exit signs, etc.).
+- University Housing may impose fines, restitution, and immediate removal for any of the following: smoking within a housing facility, failure to evacuate during fire alarms, activating false alarms in residence halls, propping open fire doors, creating a fire hazard, malicious burning, or tampering with fire equipment (fire extinguishers, plastic ties securing valves, fire alarm pull stations, smoke detectors, fire hose connections, sprinkler heads, sprinkler pipes, hoses, connections, valves, emergency exit signs, etc.).

 - University Housing will pay a $100.00 reward for information leading to the person(s) responsible for tampering with fire equipment, activating false alarms, malicious burning, and possession or lighting of fireworks within University Housing property.